Low Home Appraisal Solutions for Home Buyers and Sellers

 The real estate agent may consult with appraisers or other realtor’s in doing the market analysis study and will recommend to the home seller a suggested listing price.

-- Most home sellers will also do their own market study
+Most home sellers will also do their own market study.
+Eventually will come up with a listing price.

-- Every home buyer who gets a residential mortgage is required to have an appraisal done on the subject property
+Every home buyer who gets a residential mortgage is required to have an appraisal done on the subject property.
+A low home appraisal is often a major issue when it comes to homes that are overpriced.

 An overpriced home does not mean that the home is not worth the value.